yuheitawaragi/cat_dog_app/README.md

 - Fine-tune the LLM on dog and cat–specific datasets
 - Improve accuracy and consistency of breed descriptions
 - Potential multilingual support

+## Notes
+- This application assumes local execution of Ollama.
+- Image filenames are saved as-is; filename sanitization is recommended for production use.